B2B Ecommerce: Key Specifics, Functionality, Costs and Best Practices

 - Trust-based long-lasting relationships between sellers and buyers.

 The cost of launching a B2B ecommerce solution ranges between $70K and $250K.
 Overall business profitability depends much on the efficiency of supply chain management.

-Here we share key functionality enabling a B2B buyer lifecycle.
+ScienceSoft shares key functionality we use to enable a B2B buyer lifecycle.

 Goal: to give the fullest product description for informed product choice.

 - Several convenient search options: by browsing a logically structured catalog, by using a search box with autocomplete and autocorrect, by a product’s SKU, by uploading pre-filled requisition lists (for repeat buyers only).

 - Product illustrations supported by 3D visuals and AR experience.